aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Gets or sets the angle of the first pie-chart or doughnut-chart slice, in degrees (clockwise from vertical).
+the angle of the first pie-chart or doughnut-chart slice, in degrees (clockwise from vertical).
 Applies only to pie, 3-D pie, and doughnut charts, 0 to 360.

 **Returns:**
 int